caitreid/chroma/README.md

 After creating all of the necessary elements, I gave each `puzzle__piece` a `data-id`, starting with 1 and incrementing upwards.
-This is important because when we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target.
-I also gave each piece a `data-column` to easily target the element of a certain column in `color.js` where I dynamically add color to each piece on the board.
+Giving each piece and target a unique ID is important to distinguish between them.
+When we check for the accuracy of the game, we look to see if the interior puzzle piece's ID matches the target after being moved around by the user.
+To make targeting elements easier in `color.js`, I also gave each piece a `data-column`.
+This will be discussed further in the section on Color.

-A final note on the HTML: I began this project with hardcoded HTML elements, but if I were to refactor this project, I would consider dynamically generating each element in javascript to easily update the number of pieces and orientation as needed, rather than updating the DOM with what already exists.
-However this is certainly a good starting point before developing something more dynamic.
+A final note on the HTML: I began this project with hardcoded HTML elements, but if I were to refactor this project, I would consider dynamically generating each element with javascript's `createElement` method to easily update the number of pieces and orientation as needed, rather than updating the DOM with what already exists.
+However this is certainly a good starting point before developing something more dynamic in future versions.